redhat-developer/consoledot-e2e/Readme.md

 STARTING_PAGE=...
 ```

-now you can run the tests:
+Now you can run the tests:

 ```bash
 npm install # Install all the needed Node dependencies